-4 bags angel hair shirataki noodles
+- 4 bags angel hair shirataki noodles

-> - 2 (16 oz bags) frozen stir-fry veggies (broccoli, carrots, sugar snap peas and water chestnuts)
+- 2 (16 oz bags) frozen stir-fry veggies (broccoli, carrots, sugar snap peas and water chestnuts)

-> - 3/4 cup reduced-sodium soy sauce (or a gluten-free alternative and add salt as needed)
+- 3/4 cup reduced-sodium soy sauce (or use a gluten-free alternative and add salt as needed)

-> - 1/4 cup natural, unsweetened peanut butter (64 grams)
+- 1/4 cup natural, unsweetened peanut butter (64 grams)